-Component Description Merge Zone Powered conveyor section that accepts an item from any one of the 3 possible upstream sources Main Line Term to describe the 3 in-line conveyor sections - Center Line, Merge Zone and Discharge Zone Center Line Part of Center Line that is one of three possible sources of items that can flo into the Merge Zone .
-This term is used in the configuration screen of EasyR to designate the network that serves as the trunk line that contains the Merge Zone Discharge Zone Part of the Center Line that is downstream of the Merge Zone .
-This conveyor section accepts the item from the Merge Zone -- -- Left Line One of the three possible conveyor sections that can discharge items into the Merge Zone Right LineOne of the three possible conveyor sections that can discharge iteMerge Zone
+Component Description Merge Zone Powered conveyor section that accepts an item from any one of the 3 possible upstream sources Main Line Term to describe the 3 in-line conveyor sections - Center Line, Merge Zone and Discharge Zone

+Center Line Part of Center Line that is one of three possible sources of items that can flow into the Merge Zone .
+This term is used in the configuration screen of EasyRoll to designate the network that serves as the trunk line that contains the Merge Zone Discharge Zone Part of the Center Line that is downstream of the Merge Zone .
+This conveyor section accepts the item from the Merge Zone Left Line One of the three possible conveyor sections that can discharge items into the Merge Zone Right Line One of the three possible conveyor sections that can discharge items into the Merge Zone

-8.1.
+9.1.
 ConveyMerge Prerequisites and Requirements